 At the date of this Guidance Note, material price inflation will already have been felt on the majority of projects.
-Increases in excess of typical movements in the price of construction materials has been recorded by the Detailed Wholesale Price Indices (excluding VAT) for Building and Construction Materials3 since March 2021.
-More recently, energy prices have increased.
+Increases in excess of typical movements in the price of construction materials has been recorded by the Detailed Wholesale Price Indices (excluding VAT) for Building and Construction Materials4 since March 2021.
+More recently, energy price increases (including fuel and electricity) have also arisen.
 Fluctuating energy prices also impact the cost of producing and transporting construction materials, as well as on site operations.
 The trajectory of materials and energy prices inflation is determined by events outside the control of either party.